GuillaumeUnice/ServiceWorkerTutorial/README.md

 **service-worker2.js**

 It's the file to make :
-    1. Cache & update in order to access at your application whithout connection.
+    1. Cache & update in order to access at your application without connection.
     2. Web push notifications in order to receive notifications at any time.

 **web-push-notifications.js**

-If you want to use Web Notifications whith a VAPID KEY encryption so this file is linked with service-worker2.js
+If you want to use Web Notifications with a VAPID KEY encryption (this file is linked with service-worker2.js)

 You have to put in your HTML files and rewrite the correct URL of your web push server.

 *See the TODO comment line 3 in this file.*

-But also update the JQuery UI function wich manage a notification button subscription for client in your HTML files.
+But also update the JQuery UI function which manage a notification button subscription for client in your HTML files.

 ## Back-End

 This directory is a Express Web Push server example.
 You have to use it if you want Web Push Notification

 ___
+## :package: Configuration

+**config/constants.js**

+It's the file wich define all constant you have to update mongoDB's URL

+*See the TODO comment line 7 in this file.*

 ## :package: Installation